jps-programmer/jps-programmer/README.md

-Aspiring Modder.
-Currently working on JKA.
+Cybersecurity, Information Technology (IT), and Software Engineering.
+Currently working on the Star Wars Galactic Legacy Mod for the game Jedi Knight: Jedi Academy